-When reviewing an incident for potential cost recovery, the three-person team shall look for certain criteria that entitles the enactment of recovering equipment and personnel costs associated with the incident.
-The criteria may include, but not limited to, illegal activity, known preventable causes including referral to the proper authority, known recklessness or misuse of equipment, known false alarms, alcohol induced, calls of the repetitive nature that exceed maximum allowed responses with the specified time frame.
-Further examples can be found on the Evaluation Point System.
-It is ultimately up to the Authority Having Jurisdiction's decision as to whether pursue Cost Recovery.
+When reviewing an incident for potential cost recovery, the cost recovery team shall look for certain criteria that entitle the District to pursue recovery of equipment and personnel costs associated with the incident.

+The criteria include, but are not limited to: illegal activity, known preventable causes including referral to the proper authority, known recklessness or misuse of equipment, known false alarms, influence of alcohol or drugs, calls of a repetitive nature that exceed maximum allowed responses within the time frame specified by District policy.
+Additional examples can be found on the Evaluation Worksheet.
+It is ultimately up to the cost recovery team to determine whether to pursue cost recovery.